 People who are receiving post-acute care in a skilled nursing facility may or may not be appropriate for MOLST.
 They should be screened to see if they fit any of the categories of people who should consider MOLST.

 Frailty is a common clinical syndrome in older adults that carries an increased risk for poor health outcomes including falls, disability, hospitalization, and mortality.
 It results from aging-associated decline in reserve and function across multiple physiologic systems such that the ability to cope with every day or acute stressors is comprised.
 A frail individual has a weak grip, low energy, low physical activity, walks slowly, and may have unintentional weight loss.

 Advanced chronic conditions coupled with frailty are people at highest risk for recurrent hospitalizations, worsening frailty, diminished functional status in everyday life and ultimately, mortality.
 These individuals deserve to be offered the opportunity to learn about and complete a MOLST.

 MOLST orders must always be based on the person’s current health status, current prognosis, and their goals for care today.
-MOLST orders must be reviewed and renewed periodically by a physician or nurse practitioner.
+MOLST orders must be reviewed and renewed periodically by a physician, nurse practitioner, or beginning June 17, 2020, by a physician assistant.
 When a patient moves from one care setting to another, their health status and prognosis may change.
-Thus, it is important for the physician or nurse practitioner to review and update the MOLST at the time of care transition.
+Thus, it is important for the medical team to review and update the MOLST at the time of care transition.
 MOLST orders can change over time as the person’s condition changes and in line with the person’s goals and preferences.
 Learn more about how MOLST must be reviewed and renewed and how orders can change over time in the section on Review & Renew.

 Submit your email address to receive New York's MOLST Update.